 - Ask your health care provider.
 Even if your provider does not happen to know about a particular supplement, he can access the latest medical guidance about its uses and risks.

 - Dietitians and pharmacists also have helpful information.

-- You can find out yourself whether there are any scientific research findings on the CAM supplement you are interested in.
-NCCAM and other Federal agencies have free publications, clearinghouses, and databases with this information (see "For More Information").
+- You can find out if there are any scientific research findings on the CAM supplement in which you are interested.
+NCCAM and other Federal agencies have free publications, clearinghouses, and databases with this information.

 5. If I am interested in using a supplement as CAM, how can I do so most safely?